-- Within the Brighton and Lewes Downs Biosphere; - At the crossing point of Downs and rivers offering potential for connectivity - habitats, water resources and recreation; - Active community interest in environmental issues.
+- Within the Brighton and Lewes Downs Biosphere; - At the crossing point of Downs and rivers offering potential for connectivity habitats, water resources and recreation; - Active community interest in environmental issues.

-- Enhancements to blue-green corridor towards Uckfield and south to Newhaven: - Explore natural solutions to flood issues (as indicated in Catchment Flood Management Plan)- upstream flood mitigation and habitat enhancement, tree planting and new wetlands; - Realising the recreational potential of the river (subject to planning policy); - Access improvements disused railway line to Uckfield (subject to any decision to re-open); - High demand for noise regulation along most access roads into Lewes.
+- Enhancements to blue-green corridor towards Uckfield and south to Newhaven; - Explore natural solutions to flood issues (as indicated in Catchment Flood Management Plan)- upstream flood mitigation and habitat enhancement, tree planting and new wetlands; e.g. Trees on the Uck Project and Sussex FLOW initiative: - Realising the recreational potential of the river (subject to planning policy); - Access improvements disused railway line to Uckfield (subject to any decision to re-open); - High demand for noise regulation along most access roads into Lewes.